ckeditor/ckeditor4-docs/docs/guide/dev/features/splitbutton/README.md

     This feature was introduced in CKEditor 4.10.
 It is provided through optional plugins that are not included in the CKEditor presets available from the <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site and {@link guide/dev/plugins/README need to be added to your custom build} with <a href="https://ckeditor.com/cke4/builder">online builder</a>.
 </info-box>

-The Splitbutton is an UI component which is composed from two elements.
-One of them is regular button which is called a `face`.
-Second is button with only arrow which will be referred as an `arrow`, which opens a dropdown menu.
+Menu Button is a button which clicked opens a drop down menu with list of items.
+The Spit Button is more complex than Menu Button because it have actions of two distinct buttons at once.
+It has default action followed by an arrow.
+Both parts are visually divided.
+When the `arrow` is clicked it exposes a drop down list with related actions.

+First part with default action will be referred as `face`.
+In CKEditor implementation of Split Button it is possible to configure split button with `face` which will have different action depending on context.

 ## Configuration